Code-Institute-Submissions/Pokemon-Pairs/README.md

 CSS

-In future projects - use media queries differently.
+In future projects, I will aim to use media queries differently by organising my code into categories.
-Organise css into categories.
-At the moment there is a lot of repeated code in each media query where it could all just be in one query that is for "all screens bigger than mobile."
-Eg. - Font-size: 2rem on screens bigger than mobile rather than having font-sizes in each query.
+At the moment there is a lot of repeated code in each media query.
+In order to get the CSS right for screen sizes, I have used strict min-width and max-height media queries, meaning some code will have to be repeated.
+Whilst it is necessary to have some repetition such as margins, some code applies to all of the screen above a break point.
+This
+In the future, I will be using more generic media queries (eg. min-width: 768px) to control shared aspects of the CSS.
+This will reduce the amount of code and improve readability.
+Then should I need more specific screen margins etc, I will you more specific media queries.

+In addition, I aim to use more standardised methods such vw or vh to encourage responsive design without the repetition of code.
+I have achieved this on a small scale during this project but only for certain aspects of the website.

 Jasmine testing